-Name of Name of school:
+Name of school.

 Name of staff member: Position:

-Orders and other restrictions Yes/No
+s and other restrictions i contorn.
+Yes/No

-Hove only orde haan mada in 163/10

-respect of you Have any orders or other determinations related to childcare been made in respect of you?

-Have any orde rs or other deter minations related to childcare been made in
+Hove onverde minations related to childcare haan mada in 163/110

-respect of a ch ild in your care?
+respect of you

-Have any orde rs or other deter minations been made which p revent you from
+• rs or other deter ild in your care?

+rought you from

-being registere d in relation to c childcare, children's homes or fostering?
+- Have any orders or other determinations been made which prevent you from being registered in relation to childcare, children's homes or fostering?

-Are there any o other relevant or ders, restrictions or prohibitior is in respect of
+Are there any o other relevant or ders, restrictions or prohibition is in respect of

 you as set out in Schedule 1 o f the Childcare (Disqualification n) and Childcare

-(Early Years P rovision Free of Charge) (Extended Entitleme ent) (Amendment)
+• Charge) (Extended Entitleme •

-Regulations 20
+Regulations 20 0 / (, (,

-- ith children by the DBS?
+Are you barred from working with children by the DBS?

-Are you prohib ited from teachi ng?
+Are you prohibited from teaching?

-Specified and sta atutory offences
+, , Specified and sta atutory offences

-Have you ever been cautioned l, reprimanded, given a warnin g for or convicted of
+Have you ever been cautioned , reprimanded, given a warnin

-Any offe nce against or ir nvolving a child?
+• nvolving a child?

 Any viole ent or sexual off ence against an adult?

 Any offe nce under The S Sexual Offences Act 2003?

 Any othe er relevant offen ce?

 Have you ever been cautioned , reprimanded for or convicted of a similar

-offence in anot · •
+offence in anot or a similar

-Provision of information
+iner obuntry: Provision of information

-If you have ans swered yes to a ny of the questions above, pro- vide details below.
-You may provide this information
+If you have and sword ves to a You may provide this information

-you must do so
+you must do sc vide details below. ou may provide this information

 conviction or caution:

+Details of the C conviction of caution.

 The date(s) of the above:

 The relevant co

-body/bodies): Juii(S) 01
+body/bodies): 5011(3) 01

-. , u should also r provide a copy of the relevan t order caution of onviction at a In relation to
+. , u should also r provide a copy of the relevan t order caution c onviction etc. In relation to

+10

-10 cautions/convictions, a DBS
+cautions/convictions, a DBS Certificate may be provided.
+Declaration

-- Decla

-In signing this t form I confirm t ny knowledge and that:

 In signing this form, I confirm that the information provided is true to the best of my knowledge and that:

-I understand my responsibilities to safeguard children.
+• • sibilities to safeguard children.

 I understand that I must notify my headteacher immediately of anything that affects my suitability to work within the

 school.
 This includes any cautions, warnings, convictions, orders or other determinations made in respect of me

 that would render me disqualified from working with children.

 Signed:

 Print name:

 Date:

+Date.